MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

    **Linux environments**

-   In your Internet application of choice, open two tabs using the links provided.
+   In your Internet application of choice or in [Windows Terminal](/windows/terminal/), open two tabs using the links provided.

    * An instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with Bash.
 If Azure   Cloud Shell opens in a PowerShell environment, click the **switch to Bash** option in the Cloud Shell menu bar.
    * A second instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with PowerShell.
 If Azure Cloud Shell opens in a Bash environment, click the **switch to PowerShell** option in the Cloud Shell menu bar.

    **Microsoft Windows environments**